 - Muscle Spasm in the neck and shoulders

-- Moderate to Severe pain in the neck and around the shoulder blades or scapula.
+- Moderate to Severe pain in the neck and around the shoulder blade or scapula

 - Cervical Radiculopathy.
-The symptoms from a nerve being compressed as a result of a herniated disc or pinched nerve.
+The symptoms from a nerve being compressed (or ‘pinched’) as a result of a herniated disc.
 These symptoms can include:

-- Numbness, or a concentrated tingling from the neck to the shoulders, arms, forearms, and hands.
+- Numbness or tingling from the neck to the shoulders, arms, forearms, and hands

-- Weakness may a result of the muscles along the arms and hands, especially if there is significant pressure on the nerves.
+- Weakness may result in the muscles of the arms and hands, especially if there is severe pressure on the nerve(s)

-The majority of disc herniations do not require surgery.
+The majority of disc herniations will improve without surgery.
 Common non-surgical treatment options include:

 - Anti-inflammatory medications